-Section or Regulation Policy Dealing with medical conditions in children including the matters set out in regulation 90 Medication Policy Children's Individual Medical Plan Policy Asthma Policy Emergency Treatment of Asthma Attack Anaphylaxis Management Policy
+Section or Regulation Policy

+Dealing with medical conditions in children Medication Policy

+including the matters set out in regulation 90 Children's Individual Medical Plan Policy

+Asthma Policy

+Emergency Treatment of Asthma Attack

+Anaphylaxis Management Policy
-Hygiene Policy Food Preparation Facilities Policy

-Emergency and evacuation including matters set out in regulation 97 Emergency Management Policy Delivery of children to, and collection of Arrangement of the Delivery and Collection of children from, education and care service Children premises, including procedures complying with regulation 99 Collection of Children Policy Excursions.
-Including procedures complying with regulations 100-102 Excursion and Ratio Policy Providing a child safe environment Safe and Secure Venue Policy , and the second National Standards Policy Staffing Staffing Code of Conduct for Staff Members Student Work Experience Policy Interactions with children including the matters SHP Behaviour Management Workflow set out in regulations 155 and 156 Anti-Bullying Policy Children's Individual Needs Policy Diversity and Inclusion Policy Celebration and Festivities Policy Cultural Inclusion and Religious Beliefs Policy England at Later teller Facility of the Callet Car Bullion Enrolment and orientation Enrolment and Fee Collection Policy Orientation Policy Governance and management of the service, Children's Records Policy including confidentiality of records Record Keeping Policy Payment of fees and provision of a statement of fees charged by the education and care service.
-Enrolment and fee collection policy Dealing with complaints.
-Grievance and Complaint Policy Dealing with complaints.
-Chevarice and Complaint Folicy . (/) -
+Hygiene Policy Food Preparation Facilities Policy Emergency and evacuation including matters Emergency Management Policy set out in regulation 97 Delivery of children to, and collection of Arrangement of the Delivery and Collection of children from, education and care service Children premises, including procedures complying with Collection of Children Policy regulation 99 Excursions.
+Including procedures complying Excursion and Ratio Policy with regulations 100-102 Providing a child safe environment Safe and Secure Venue Policy National Standards Policy Staffing Staffing Code of Conduct for Staff Members Interactions with children including the matters SHP Behaviour Management Workflow set out in regulations 155 and 156 Anti-Bullying Policy Children's Individual Needs Policy Diversity and Inclusion Policy Celebration and Festivities Policy Cultural Inclusion and Religious Beliefs Policy Enrolment and orientation Enrolment and Fee Collection Policy Orientation Policy Governance and management of the service, Children's Records Policy including confidentiality of records Record Keeping Policy Payment of fees and provision of a statement of Enrolment and fee collection policy fees charged by the education and care service.
+Dealing with complaints.
+Grievance and Complaint Policy